piukhq/aperture/README.md

 ## Contributing

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for getting involved!
+Please read [our contribution guidelines](docs/CONTRIBUTING.md), for more details on how things are set up, common gotchas and preferred ways of working.
+Thank you for getting involved!
 ## Contributors

+There is a whole team but those who actually put code into this repo are:

 [Lukie Kang](https://github.com/neosaurrrrus) - Front End Development

 Nathan Read - DevOps/CI Pipeline

 ## Security